soumyadeep-pradhan/ANN-from-scratch/README.md

-# This is ANN from scratch Repo
+# This is my ANN from scratch Repo